IBC's Organizational Structure

 Human Resources Directorate

 The Human Resources Directorate (HRD) provides personnel and payroll systems and services on a government-wide basis.
 HRD develops and supports automated personnel, payroll and related systems, and provides for the design, development, modification, implementation, documentation, and future versions of these systems.
-This Directorate provides and coordinates all of the necessary activities to convert new clients to the NBC applications, and produces accurate and timely pay and disbursements to numerous agencies and organizations.
+This Directorate provides and coordinates all of the necessary activities to convert new clients to the IBC applications, and produces accurate and timely pay and disbursements to numerous agencies and organizations.
 Additionally, HRD provides the full range of human resources management services.
 The headquarters office is located in Denver, CO, and has offices in Washington, DC and Herndon, VA.